Macroeconomic Forecasting with Large Language Models: Conclusions

 A key challenge in applying \tslm{}s to macroeconomic forecasting is the lack of control over their training data.
 For example, many of these models are pretrained on the \fred dataset, hence already contain the macroeconomic series that are the focus of our forecasting exercise, introducing potential biases and making it difficult to conduct a clean pseudo out-of-sample forecasting exercise.
 Furthermore, practical challenges and computational constraints make retraining these models in real time a non-trivial task.
 Taken together, these issues raise important concerns about the role of \tslm{}s in economic forecasting, particularly in comparison to existing time series methods such as BVARs and factor models which have proven extremely flexible and successful in these same settings.

 Despite these limitations, our results indicate that \tslm{}s exhibit some promising features, particularly in capturing nonlinearities and adapting to evolving economic conditions.
 Their relatively stronger performance in the post-Covid-19 period suggests that they may have advantages in handling structural breaks and rapidly changing economic environments.

-As research in this area continues to evolve, it may be worthwhile exploring hybrid approaches that integrate the flexibility and generality of foundational models with the theoretical rigor of econometric methods.
-For example, it would be interesting to investigate whether incorporating structured economic constraints into the \tslm{}s' architectures could enhance their reliability.
-We leave this topic to further research.
+With this in mind, we proposed a TSLM-augmented BVAR (TSLM-BVAR) hybrid approach leverages the complementary strengths of econometric models and foundational time series learning.
+By first generating forecasts with a BVAR and then modeling the residuals using TSLMs, the method captures nonlinear patterns missed by traditional models while retaining the interpretability and domain knowledge of econometrics.
+Empirical results show that this hybrid procedure consistently reduces forecast errors compared to either component in isolation, particularly mitigating extreme errors in TSLM predictions.
+Overall, the TSLM-BVAR approach demonstrates that integrating structured econometric information with flexible machine learning models can substantially improve forecasting performance.

 \begin{appendices} {Appendix \Alph{section}} {\Alph{section}.\arabic{subsection}} {\Alph{section}.\arabic{equation}} \thetable{\Alph{section}.\arabic{table}} \thefigure{\Alph{section}.\arabic{figure}}